-You don’t all have to be best friends but getting to know how to support each other and checking in on your colleagues, especially if they are ‘not themselves’, can make a world of difference -particularly in the high-stress, high-pressure environment that we work in, where self-care often falls by the wayside.
-Nurses and healthcare workers are prone to burnout and face challenges that no other profession faces.
+You don’t all have to be best friends, but knowing how to support each other and checking in on your colleagues, especially if they are 'not themselves', can make a world of difference - particularly in the high-stress, high-pressure environment that we work in, where self-care often falls by the wayside.
+Nurses and healthcare workers are prone to burnout and may face challenges that no other profession faces.

 Your 'team time' should become a priority - whether it is during work time, at the start or end of a shift, at an allocated time each week or month, or even in a casual capacity outside of work.
 A variety of formats can help to keep your 'team time' casual and relaxing.
 It should not be seen as another meeting - the aim is to reach and engage as many staff members as possible, and as we are all very unique individuals, everybody's needs should be taken into account.

-Nursing is constantly changing – we have seen recent increases in the number of EN, and that extra support network is needed to address varying levels of experience.
+Nursing is constantly changing - we have seen recent increases in the number of ENs, and that extra support network is needed to address varying levels of experience.

 I consider myself so lucky to have worked with and to know some truly inspirational nurses who are part of my support network.
 It’s easy to write about it, but hard sometimes to put in to practice.
 Nursing can be a roller coaster of mixed emotions, even in just one shift.

 If at a crossroads: seek help, as others may be in the same boat too.
 With honest and open communication, you can work through it together - or, they could help to point you in a new direction.